lasinducharith/wso2-docker/README.md

 ```
 ## Steps to get started
-(Below steps explains how to create a ESB cluster)
+##### (Below steps explains how to create a ESB cluster.
+Similar steps can be followed for AS as well)

+If your host machine does not have docker installed, please follow the [docker documenation](https://docs.docker.com/installation/ubuntulinux/) in-order to get started.

-(1) Copy following files to the packages folder of base-image (wso2-docker/docker/base-image):
+* Copy following files to the packages folder of base-image (wso2-docker/docker/base-image):
 ```
 jdk-7u60-linux-x64.tar
 ppaas-configurator-4.1.0-SNAPSHOT.zip
 ```

-(2)  Run build.sh file to build the docker image:
+* Run build.sh file to build the docker image:
 ```
 sh build.sh
 ```

-(3) Navigate to wso2esb docker image directory (wso2-docker/docker/wso2esb-4.8.1) and copy the ESB distribution:
+* Navigate to wso2esb docker image directory (wso2-docker/docker/wso2esb-4.8.1) and copy the ESB distribution:
 ```
 wso2esb-4.8.1.zip
 ```

-(4) Run build.sh file with 'clean' param to build the docker image with template module:
+* Run build.sh file with 'clean' param to build the docker image with template module:
 ```
 sh build.sh clean
 ```

-(5) List docker images and see if **lasinducharith/base** and  **lasinducharith/esb** images are avaiable:
+* List docker images and see if **lasinducharith/base** and  **lasinducharith/esb** images are avaiable:
 ```
 docker images
 ```

-(6) Pull MySQL server and SVN-Server docker images (optional) - Even if you do not pull the images here, when we execute the run script, it will download the images from docker-hub
+* Pull MySQL server and SVN-Server docker images (optional) - Even if you do not pull the images here, when we execute the run script, it will download the images from docker-hub

 ```
 docker pull sameersbn/mysql:latest
 docker pull krisdavison/svn-server:v2.0
 ```

-(7) Navigate to wso2esb docker image directory (wso2-docker/docker/wso2esb-4.8.1) and execute run script.
+* Navigate to wso2esb docker image directory (wso2-docker/docker/wso2esb-4.8.1) and execute run script.
 ```
 sudo ./run.sh
 ```

-(8) If the cluster is created you will see an output similar to below
+* If the cluster is created, you will see an output similar to below
 ```
 MySQL server started: [name] mysql-db-server [ip] 172.17.1.17 [container-id] 37ee1775dcae50eb765981a5785c196070ca2a853b622ffd23a36d5f931bb418
 Dep Sync SVN server started: [name] dep-sync-svn [ip] 172.17.1.18 [container-id] 14f287adff2beb84672a9017ff2dff2c2f383cf54ae1fabff1c28c96ec348b27